peaqnetwork/peaq-network-ev-charging-sim-be/README.md

 git submodule init
 git submodule update

-docker build -t be_be -f Dockerfile/Dockerfile.be .
-docker run --network=host be_be
+docker build -t be_be -f Dockerfile . docker run --network=host be_be
 ```
 3. Run the peaq-network-ev-charging-sim-iface